Huygens synchronisation of three clocks equidistant from each other: Model for the synchronization of two oscillators

-There is phase synchronisation when the phase differences between the oscillators tend to a specific attractor.
-When this attractor is an isolated point, then there is phase locking.
-Naturally, \textquotedblleft richer\textquotedblright\ coupled states can occur \cite{Martens}.
-The main goal for any theory of synchronisation is to obtain this phase difference dynamics and to establish the existence and nature of the attractor.
-In the case of Huygens observations, the attractor was the point $0$ or the point $\pi$ and the phase dynamics was unidimensional.
+Phase synchronization occurs when the phase differences between oscillators converge toward a distinct attractor.
+When this attractor is a solitary point, phase locking is established.
+Naturally, more intricate coupled states can arise \cite{Martens}.
+The primary objective of any synchronization theory is to derive the dynamics of this phase difference and establish the nature and existence of the attractor.
+In the context of Huygens' observations, the attractor was either the point $0$ or the point $\pi$, and the phase dynamics remained unidimensional.